 provide face-to-face support

 provide you with ongoing support.

 The Parent to Parent Emotional Support Helpline is not a crisis or emergency service.
-We do not hold the authority under UK legislation and the Care Act 2014 to investigate, assess or intervene.
+If you require urgent help, please refer to our urgent help page.

 For training and quality purposes there may occasionally be another person listening to your call.
 The personal data you provide will be used for administration, statistical and other purposes connected with the National Autistic Society and autism.